ros-navigation/docs.nav2.org/concepts/index.rst

 Having all of these plugins in the same server allows the user to make use of a single environmental representation object, which is costly to duplicate.

 For the behavior server, each of the behaviors also contains their own name, however, each plugin will also expose its own special action server.
-This is done because of the wide variety of behavior actions that may be created cannot have a single simple interface to share.
+This is done because of the wide variety of behavior actions that may be created which cannot have a single simple interface to share.
 The behavior server also contains a costmap subscriber to the local costmap, receiving real-time updates from the controller server, to compute its tasks.
 We do this to avoid having multiple instances of the local costmap which are computationally expensive to duplicate.